LazySets.APIModule

 Notes

-The standard distance is zero if the sets intersect and otherwise the $p$-norm of the shortest line segment between any pair of points.
+The standard distance is zero if the sets intersect, and infinite if one of the sets is empty.
+Otherwise, it is the $p$-norm of the shortest line segment between any pair of points.
 Formally,

 source